brettz9/es-file-traverse/README.md

     1. Add a **blacklist** so that not end up linting, e.g., `node_modules` (e.g., when linting non-security issues)
 1. Iteration methods
+    1. Utilize **import maps** then return that result with file name/path (and module type used, e.g., if multiple module types are being queried).
     1. Handle **dynamic `require` or `import`** (or `define`?) (e.g., pass back the file name and expression)?
     1. Support **transpiling** (e.g., Rollup with node-resolve and CJS plugins)